Links on Android Authority may earn us a commission. Learn more.

 How to install WhatsApp

 The first step in learning how to use WhatsApp is installing the app, and you can do it in just a few minutes.
-As mentioned above, the app is completely free and only requires a phone number and a mobile device to sign up.
+The app is completely free and only requires a phone number and a mobile device to sign up.

 - Launch the app and approve the requested permissions.